AMD Quietly Launches Recycled Xbox Series X APU As 4700S Desktop Kit

 The motherboard draws its power from a 24-pin and 8-pin EPS power connectors.
 AMD recommends a 250W power supply as the minimum, but suggests you feed the motherboard with a 300W unit.
 Do note that power requirements will differ, depending on which graphics card you plan to plug into the AMD 4700S.

+AMD only provides drivers for Windows 10, meaning the AMD 4700S isn't compatible with prior versions of Windows so much less Linux.

 Since it's just a listing, AMD didn't reveal the pricing or availability for the AMD 4700s desktop kit.
+The chipmaker backs it with a limited two-year hardware warranty.
 We've seen it retail for roughly $317.38 at a Finnish store.
-However, we'll have to wait until the desktop kit is available here to get the final pricing.
+However, we'll have to wait until the desktop kit is available here to get the U.S. pricing.